RalphjCruz/DistributedSystems-CA/README.md

 Run the seller server by executing “python buyer.py” The buyer will connect to the market server and will get the option to retrieve a list of available sellers in the market (by using sellers.json)

+Step 4:
+When you have tested and played around, you can delete the buyers.json and sellers.json files.
+New ones will be made upon running code again

 You can do various testing.
 There can be multiple seller servers running, and multiple buyers that are connected to one seller.